-Thanksgiving is upon us and as tradition would have it here in America, turkey is the standard fare.
+Thanksgiving is upon us and as tradition would have it, smoked turkey is the standard fare.
 In this recipe/instructional I not only want to show you a better way to brine the holiday bird but we'll be using a Pit Barrel Cooker.
 Don't worry, I”ll also demonstrate the proper way to do it in a traditional smoker as well.

 Enough with the words.. let's get right to it!

 - Prep Time: 20 minutes